antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------------------

-* Armed with the current new knowledge, can you think of a way to use the fact that neuroblastoma is a heterogenous tumor consisting of a mesenchymal, motile cell type and a adrenergic, differentiated cell type for therapeutic options?
+* With the current new knowledge you derived above, can you think of a way to use the fact that neuroblastoma is a heterogenous tumor consisting of a mesenchymal, motile cell type and a adrenergic, differentiated cell type for therapeutic options?
 * Use the tools available
 * SKNSH; upon chemotherapy (drugs) mesenchymal shift; drugable are for example kinases;
 * Hints: